CoverProtocol/protocol-proposals/protocols/example/proposal.md

 If **NO**, there will be a charge of **1 ETH** to cover deploy cost.
 Please send it to our dev multi-sig **0x15957f0CA310d35b2E73fB5070Ce44A5B0141AB1**.

 If **YES**, follow [instructions here](https://docs.coverprotocol.com/collaboration/new).

+### How can we contact you?

+### Risk Details & Audits
+Please list a point of contact and the communication channel (discord or telegram).